 – See no need for your product or service

-Every month we generate at least 250 leads just from our status updates, from my account alone.
+Every month we generate at least 250 leads just from our status updates, from our founder’s account alone.
 If you’re not sharing content and building up your influence and personal brand in the next 5 years you simply won’t exist.

 1) First and foremost you need to create a saved search through Sales Navigator based on your client avatar (position, location, industry, company size and seniority level).

 2) Then write a personalised connection script for those leads (just one that can be used for everyone).